tomonobusawada/additive_and_dominance_GWAS/README.md

-# Additive and dominance GWAS
+# additive and dominance GWAS
-This is for joint association testings for additive and dominance effects.
+This repository contains scripts for joint association testings for additive and dominance genetic effects.
+The provided simulated genotype data will be used as an input.